What is Spread in Trading? Why Every Trade Starts Negative

 Frequently Asked Questions

-Q: Is spread a scam?
+Is spread in trading a scam?

-Start the Foundations Learning Path
+Continue the Foundations Learning Path

 The Foundations Series was created to give women entering day trading a clear step-by-step path to understanding the markets without the noise or overwhelm common in traditional trading education.